R2 Certification Cost: What Electronics Recyclers Should Expect

 Travel for vendor assessments

-Facilities with complex global downstream chains typically see higher costs.
+Facilities with complex or global downstream networks typically incur higher costs.

 R2v3 includes optional appendices such as: